Characterization and Classification of Fermionic Symmetry Enriched Topological Phases: Symmetry and Fractionalization in Fermionic Topological Phases

+which we re-derive here, showing its invariance under vertex basis and symmetry action gauge transformations.
 For fermionic theories, we can use the canonical gauge choice $F^{a_{\vv{x}}\psi_{\vv{0}} \psi_{\vv{0}} }_{a_{\vv{x}}}=1$, but we will leave this term unfixed to make the role of the canonical isomorphism explicit.
-This quantity was also written in Ref.~\onlinecite{Tata2021}, though its properties were not analyzed.
-We will show that it is, in fact invariant under vertex basis and symmetry action gauge transformations, and that
+We also show that

 where $\eta_{\psi_{\vv{0}}}^{\bf T} = \pm 1$, since $\psi_{\vv{0}} = \,^{\bf T}\psi_{\vv{0}}$.
 When the physical fermion have ${\bf T}^2 = (-1)^{\bf F}$, that is $\eta_{\psi_{\vv{0}}}^{\bf T} = - 1$, this indicates $\eta_{a_{\vv{x}}}^{\bf T} = \pm i$.